Plan PIVE Grants For New Cars 2015

 There are various types of vehicles that are eligible for the Plan PIVE grants, although they must be fuel-efficient and cannot cost more than 25,000€ (net cost before sales tax).
 Electric or hybrid cars are not subject to this maximum cost.
 For large families the price of the vehicle is increased to 30,000€ (net cost).
 Category details for eligible vehicles can be found at the official IDAE website, but it’s probably easier to ask a car dealer specifically about the vehicles you’re interested in.

-If you don’t have an old car to trade in (or have one but it isn’t old enough), think carefully about whether it’s worth buying a cheap secondhand car just to get the grant as changes to the new Plan PIVE in 2015 require a minimum 6-month ownership.
+If you don’t have an old car to trade in (or have one but it isn’t old enough), think carefully about whether it’s worth buying a cheap secondhand car just to get the grant, as changes to the new Plan PIVE in 2015 require a minimum 12-month vehicle ownership.
 The cost of changing ownership will be the official fee (around 55€) plus, if applicable, 4% tax based on the official sale price.
 Additionally you should check if the old car you’re thinking of buying has any local taxes owing, embargoes or similar and has passed the last annual ITV check.
 And remember to factor in the time it takes you to do this too!

 If your Spanish is not up to negotiating with a car dealer, then take a look at our exclusive deal with Busco Coche Por Ti – a Personal Car Shopper based in Madrid.
 We have arranged for any Money Saver Spain visitor to get a 20% discount, so you’ll only pay 240€ (+ tax) instead of their usual 300€ fee.
 As they can get you the best price on a new car, so you’re sure to recover the fee in a lower-priced new vehicle.